MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 2. The Cloud PC is marked as *Failed*.
 3. An error message is displayed.

-After you’ve resolved the root cause of the error, you can manually trigger a retry of the provisioning process by pressing the **Retry** button in the error dialog.
+After you resolve the root cause of the error, you can manually trigger a retry of the provisioning process by pressing the **Retry** button in the error dialog.

 ## Reprovisioning